 I always use a deep, amber coloured honey and pound the sea salt to a fine powder using a pestle and mortar so it blends into the frosting evenly and without adding a grainy texture to it.

-Without a doubt, this honey frosting is the finest buttercream I’ve ever made.
-Sweet it most definitely is, but it’s also mellow, thanks to the honey.
+Without a doubt this honey frosting is the finest buttercream I’ve ever made.
+Sweet it most definitely is.
+But it’s also mellow thanks to the honey.
 And there’s a slight twang of saltiness to give it a savoury edge.

 How to Make Cinnamon Chocolate Cake

+The actual cinnamon chocolate cake teams it’s headline flavours with dark muscovado sugar and buttermilk.
 The result is a dark, soft and fudgy cake with an intense chocolate flavour and a hint of warming spice.
-It’s rather like a pound cake, but a little fudgier.
+It’s rather like a pound cake but a little fudgier.

 - Grease and line 3 x 6-inch baking tins with baking parchment and preheat the oven